CalebSamland/top-eats/README.md

 Created using create-react-app.

-Uses MERN stack: React, Node, Express, MongoDB
+Built using the MERN stack: React, Node, Express, MongoDB

 ## Dependencies
 - react